The Winter Garden

 Hamamelis x intermedia ‘Diane’

-It is also the time of the year when most gardens look their worst.
+It is also the time of the year when most gardens aren't looking their best.
 Most things are dormant but there are a few signs of life.
 At the farm a few of the early bloomers are starting to show with several others just waiting in the wings.
 When we started to add to the garden we wanted it to be a four season garden.
-Winter is the hardest season but I was able to get a lot of inspiration from the ‘Winter Garden’ at the Washington Park Arboretum.
+Winter is the hardest season but I was able to get a lot of inspiration from the ‘Winter Garden’ at the University of Washington Botanical Garden.

 The winter garden lawn

 My house in Seattle was just a few miles from the arboretum so I was a regular visitor.
 The ‘Winter Garden’ was a section of the arboretum that was completely made up of plants with winter interest.
 It is a circular garden around a small lawn area made up of perennials, shrubs and trees.
-I had the chance to stop by a few weeks ago.
+Its been a few years since I have been there but I remember my last visit well, which was just about this time of year.

 As I walked down the trail the sun was not shining, but the Witch Hazels lit up in yellows and oranges.
 As I got closer the sweet smell made me think it might be spring.
 Just beyond were large shrubs of Camellia sasanqua with its pale pink flowers.
 It is an early bloomer in Seattle but just starting at home.
 Tucked between the Camellias were several tall Mahonias with large sprays of yellow flowers.
 This is a favorite plant of the hummingbirds that winter over here in the northwest.
 Under some of the shrubs were drifts of Cyclamen coum in full bloom now with its small pink flowers.
 There was also a big drift of Helleborus niger in full bloom.